colson44/fft-watchface/README.md

 **How to Install**

-Download the .apk file(s) you want to use and install to your watch using ADB - more detailed guides are available online, some basic instructions are below.
-Watch Face Studio only allows a limited number of options per item (eg characters) so there are 23 individual sets with 10 character sprites in each set.
+Download the .apk file(s) you want to use to your PC and install to your watch using ADB - more detailed guides are available online, some basic instructions are below.

 **Set up ADB and Pair**

 Needed if you do not already have ADB set up or have it paired with your watch.

-1. Install ADB (consider ‘ADB & Fastboot++’ on Git Hub)
+1. Install ADB (consider ‘ADB & Fastboot++’ found on Git Hub)
 2. Enable developer options on watch:

     a.
 Settings > About Watch > Software Information